DyoungMCWI/RevitLookup/Contributing.md

    ![image](https://github.com/user-attachments/assets/b2349264-dd76-4c21-b596-93110f1f16cb)

-   This process will trigger the Release workflow and create a new release on GitHub.
+   This process will trigger the Release workflow and create a new Release on GitHub.

-### Creating a new release from the Terminal
+### Creating a new Release from the Terminal

 Alternatively, you can create and push tags using the terminal: